Hidden Netflix codes and 5 other streaming tools to make TV simpler, smarter, and more fun

 Before you sit down to start streaming a new show, it’s useful to know how long it will take you to cruise from start to finish—you might be after something you can wrap up in a week, or an epic tale that takes months to watch in full.
 Can I Binge? is perfect for this: Type in a show and how much time you can commit to it, and it will tell you how many episodes you’ll have to watch each day, week, or month, so you can pace your bingeing accordingly.
 For example, if you want to get through the entirety of Twin Peaks in a month, you’ll need to settle in for two episodes a day.

-The Internet Movie Database (IMDb) remains one of the best tools on the web for the serious streamer, whether you want to check up on an actor’s name or need to find out when a particular movie or show first aired.
+The Internet Movie Database (IMDb) remains one of the best tools on the web for the serious viewer, whether you want to check up on an actor’s name or need to find out when a particular movie or show first aired.
 You can access IMDb from your laptop or your phone, putting a wealth of information at your fingertips that can help you choose something to watch (genre categories and user ratings), keep track of your viewing (the watchlist feature), and poke around behind the scenes of movies and shows (despite its name, the site covers everything on the small screen, too).

 [Related: Hack Netflix with these add-ons and tricks]